s4nduni/docker-installer/README.md

 ```
 ./uninstall
 ```
+Please restart your system after running the program.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.